Summer Lectures Club - Guelph

 4:30 – 6:30 pm:

 Time to relax and enjoy supper.
-We suggest the University Brass Taps Campus Pub.
-It is on campus so within easy walking distance from the Arboretum. http://www.uoguelph.ca/ucservices/taps/ It offers a large selection of pub fare at reasonable prices.
+We suggest any one of several eating establishments along Stone Road close to the University.
 Guelph also has a great selection of restaurants which you can find on the Internet.

 Lecture in the Arboretum Centre open to Delegates, Partners, and the general public: